The Wine Pairing Guide to Grilling and Barbecue

 Rosé, especially dry rosé, is one of the most versatile food wines and can be paired with anything from summer salads, grilled chicken, to smoked pork.
 I feel equally passionate about sparkling wine.
 I drink them with everything.
 Yes, EVERYTHING.
 Because that’s what I like, and incidentally bubbles pair well with even more foods than rosé.
 So, when all else fails, drink rosé, or bubbles, or better yet, rosé bubbles.
 Even with smoked beef?
 Yes, even with smoked beef!

 - Reverse Seared Ribeye Steaks

 - Dry Brined Smoked Chicken with a Carolina Glaze

 - Smoked Whole Chicken

-Click here to listen to the podcast on Jameson Fink’s Wine Without Worry HERE.
+Click to listen to our interview on the subject of pairing wine with BBQ on Jameson Fink’s Wine Without Worry podcast.

 *This post was originally published in August of 2013, and updated in May 2020 with more content.